 When we think about this 70-30 rule, we start to think a little differently about the muscles that don’t have a bony or ligamentous insertion point.
 Consider some of the muscles we work with most often:

-- The crural fascia is a part of the insertion of biceps femoris, semitendinosis, gracilis and sartorius.
+• The crural fascia is a part of the insertion of biceps femoris, semitendinosus, gracilis and sartorius.

 Muscles will activate in the way that they can, and not always in the way that they should.
-The body is designed to work in an optimal way, but when there is a dysfunction, the body will adapt and the muscular system will activate in the ways that are available to it.
-In such cases, force will be transmitted through the fascial system in whatever ways it can be transmitted.
+The body is designed to work optimally, but when there is a dysfunction, the body will adapt and the muscular system will activate in the ways that are available to it.
+In such cases, the force will be transmitted through the fascial system in whatever ways it can be transmitted.
 The possibilities of compensatory movement patterns and muscle recruitment patterns become as many and varied as the number and extent of injuries or pathologies that the body may suffer from.

-No wonder set protocols and a ‘recipe’ approach has never worked.
+No wonder set protocols and a ‘recipe’ approach have never worked.

 Fascia doesn’t lengthen when stretched.
 Think about tendons, ligaments, the epimysium and perimysium.
 Stretching as a treatment intervention doesn’t increase the elasticity or stretch capability of fascia.